Questions for Healing / Maintaining Muscles

 includes LOTS of resources for preventative maintenance, including related nutrition, etc.

 dynamics of adrenaline & cortisol.
-Whereas the later dynamics,
+Whereas also important are the *LATER* dynamics,

 particularly for older athletes with too much chronic pain, who continue